AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-These flows are used to project source pixels to the intermediate frame:
+These flows are then used to project source pixels to the target frame:

-However, forward warping introduces structural artifacts such as \emph{holes} (unmapped regions) and \emph{collisions} (multiple pixels mapping to the same target position) particularly near motion boundaries~\cite{jiang2018super} as shown in \cref{fig:FW_BW}~(a).
-Unlike backward warping, which ensures dense sampling by mapping each pixel in the target domain, forward warping does not guarantee full coverage due to its source-driven formulation.
-This intrinsic asymmetry stems from the lack of inverse consistency in optical flow, \emph{i.e.}, $\mathcal{V}_{i \rightarrow j} \neq -\mathcal{V}_{j \rightarrow i}$ in general, particularly under occlusions or non-rigid motion.
-To address this, SoftSplat~\cite{niklaus2020softmax} proposes a softmax-based splatting mechanism:
+While conceptually simple, forward warping suffers from two inherent issues: \textit{holes} (unmapped regions) and \textit{collisions} (multiple pixels mapped to the same location), especially near motion boundaries~\cite{jiang2018super}, as shown in Fig.~\ref{fig:FW_BW}~(a).
+These artifacts arise from the intrinsic asymmetry of optical flow, where inverse consistency does not generally hold (\textit{i.e.}, $\mathcal{V}_{i \rightarrow j} \neq -\mathcal{V}_{j \rightarrow i}$), particularly under occlusions or non-rigid motion.
+Moreover, forward warping is generally non-differentiable due to discrete sampling, hindering gradient-based optimization.
+To address this, SoftSplat~\cite{niklaus2020softmax} proposes a differentiable softmax-based splatting mechanism:

-where $Z$ denotes a learned importance map (\emph{e.g.}, depth), and the operator $\vec{\sum}$ denotes a differentiable splatting with soft aggregation.
-The soft aggregation scheme in SoftSplat not only mitigates hole/collision artifacts but also improves the gradient flow by making warping fully differentiable, in contrast to standard splatting operations which are piecewise constant and non-smooth.
+where $Z$ denotes a learned importance map (\textit{e.g.}, depth), and $\vec{\sum}$ denotes a differentiable splatting with soft aggregation.
+This formulation not only mitigates the aforementioned artifacts but also improves the gradient flow by making warping fully differentiable, in contrast to standard splatting operations which are piecewise constant and non-smooth.
 Despite this, the inherent artifacts make naive forward warping a less favored primary choice.